“But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.”

 Verse 23 bears a strong semblance to verse 22.
-Verse 22 showed us that there are no supporting arguments to keep the law for salvation.
+Verse 22 shows us that no supporting arguments exist to keep the law for salvation.

 But before faith came,

-The “faith” here is faith in Christ (3:22).
-The Greek says “the faith,” indicating a special faith, faith in the promise of Jesus Christ (3:22).
+The “faith” here is faith in Christ (Ga 3:22).
+The Greek says “the faith,” indicating a particular faith, faith in the promise of Jesus Christ.
 Old Testament saints did not have the opportunity to believe in the person of Jesus Christ.
 They believed in the coming Messiah.